Whether Mike Glennon knows it or not, Thursday could be his last stand

 Special instincts

 Coaches and scouts often point to certain players on offense or defense as having instincts.
-But core special-teamers such as Sherrick McManis possess them as well, Rogers said.
+But core special-teamers such as Sherrick McManis possess them as well, Rodgers said.

 McManis, of course, is coming off an outstanding game against the Steelers.
 He blocked a field goal and recovered a muffed punt as the gunner.